 In a healthy person, the seeds may not have been dangerous as the toxin in them is usually rendered ineffective by stomach acid and gut bacteria.
 However, if he had eaten the seeds as a last resort, his digestive system may have been too weak to combat the poison.

 Indeed, one of his last journal entries dictates a sickness caused by “pot[ato] seed.”

 Another suggestion was that McCandless was killed by mold.
-This theory states that the poisonous seeds had been improperly stored in a damp environment and they eventually and painfully killed him after he ate them.
+This theory states that the poisonous seeds had been improperly stored in a damp environment and they eventually killed him after he ate them.
 Other poisons and toxins have also been put forth as explanations, though no definitive conclusion has been reached.